sphung01/cs391-final-project/README.md

 ## Components that should be filled out.
 You can remove once it is done.

 App Directory:
-- Result page
-- playlist/[genre] page
-- song/[id] page
+- album/[id] page

 Components Directory:
-- SongComponent.tsx
-- DetailedSongComponent.tsx
+- AlbumDetailsDisplay.tsx

 Lib Directory:
 - All Done!